veryuniq/Responsive-Project-Homepage/README.md

 # Responsive Portolio Project
  SheCodes Responsive Portfolio Project.
-This is my third SheCodes project built
+ This project is a Responsive Portfolio Webpage that was built using advanced css and html.